-6. New and amended standards issued but not yet effective
+6. Standards issued but not yet effective

-The standards and interpretations that are issued but not yet effective up to the date of issuance of the Group's and the Company's financial statements are disclosed below.
+The following are standards and interpretations that are issued but not yet effective up to the date of issuance of the Group's financial statements.
 The Group and the Company intend to adopt these standards, if applicable, when they become effective.